GoogleCloudPlatform/guest-test-infra/imagetest/test_suites/README.md

 to remain in a 'shutting down' state forever.
 However, VMs that are stopped via the API are first sent an ACPI soft-shutdown signal which triggers the OS shutdown process, invoking this script.
-But after a set amount of time (currently 2 minutes), if the VM is still running, the GCE API will hard-reset the VM.
+But after a set amount of time (currently 90 seconds), if the VM is still running, the GCE API will hard-reset the VM.
 It's not possible to validate that the shutdown script will run 'forever'.
 However, we validate that it will run at least until hard-reset occurs.